 Every Sunday, as a child growing up, we spent the afternoon visiting my Babci.
 Babci means grandmother in Polish,* was my mother’s mother.
 Like most women of her generation, she often made dishes that originated from the ‘old country’ and the distinctive tastes and flavors of those dishes are hardwired in my memory.

 Even today, I can immediately go back in time whenever I smell certain foods or certain dishes cooking.
 One of those dishes is Kapusta**, a traditional Polish cabbage soup.
 We were always really psyched when Babci made her delicious Kapusta for us for dinner.

-Years later, I discovered that my husband Jack had never eaten Kapusta…my husband who pretty much loves all-things-cabbage had missed out on this classic Polish dish.
+Years later, I discovered that my husband Jack – who pretty much loves all-things cabbage – had never eaten Kapusta!

 Since I didn’t have my Babci’s actual recipe (it was one of those recipes that was cooked from memory and never written down), I’ve done my best to recreate it from my own memory, and I think I’ve gotten it pretty close with this version.

 Although not traditionally a Polish ingredient, my Babci added canned stewed tomatoes to her Kapusta which gives it an additional layer of flavor and really enhances the other ingredients in this dish.
 Served with rye bread and butter, Kapusta is one of those dishes that just sends me back in time.
 And Jack, who can’t get enough of this, wonders how on earth he missed out on this terrific Polish classic until he met me!